-The Pathways for Success program at the University of Wisconsin-Whitewater has won the Ann Lydecker Educational Diversity Award, the fourth time in six years the university has received the prestigious honor.
+The Pathway for Success program at the University of Wisconsin-Whitewater has won the Ann Lydecker Educational Diversity Award, the fourth time in six years the university has received the prestigious honor.

 The award is bestowed by the Wisconsin State Council on Affirmative Action and the Office of State Employment Relations.

-"Winning this award is an honor for our students," said Marijuana Sawyer, Academic Advisor for the Pathways for Success program.
+"Winning this award is an honor for our students," said Marijuana Sawyer, Academic Advisor for the Pathway for Success program.
 "They are the reason for the success of this program."

-Developed in early 2009, Pathways for Success is designed for students who enter the university needing developmental classes, based on their ACT scores and high school grades.
+Developed in early 2009, Pathway for Success is designed for students who enter the university needing developmental classes, based on their ACT scores and high school grades.

 Students are required to attend study sessions, participate in mandatory group meetings and meet with their academic adviser three times a semester.
 Sawyer says that while some students are reluctant about the requirements at first, they often continue using the resources even after they finish the program.

 The program's goal is to help students succeed, stay in school and graduate.
-Nearly half the Pathways students maintain a GPA of 3.0 or higher.
+Nearly half the Pathway students maintain a GPA of 3.0 or higher.

 Sawyer says the program's success and receiving the Lydecker Award reflect UW-Whitewater's efforts to be inclusive and promote its diversity efforts.